 “The Annual Ball is an academic tradition that everyone should experience at least once during their studies.”

 Finanssi celebrates its past, present and future annually in the beginning of October.
 As a part of the celebration, the committees and clubs organize many kinds of events to make the Anniversary Week special each year.
-The celebration is coordinated by the Project Coordinator together with the Project Management Committee.
+The celebration is coordinated by the Head of Projects together with the Project Committee.

 The week culminates in a formal evening party.
 The evening party is an academic tradition, a black tie event where the participants enjoy a three-course meal, awards are given to commendable Finanssi members and, most importantly, our beloved Finanssi and the whole Business School community in Oulu are celebrated.